Micron (MU)

 Founded in the basement of a Boise, Idaho dental office in 1978, Micron (NYSE:MU) is a leading provider of memory chips used in thousands of devices across mobile, data centers, industrial, consumer, and automotive markets.

-- Market share will likely rise over the next 12 months as its expected revenue growth of 49.3% is robust
+- Market share is on track to rise over the next 12 months as its 133% projected revenue growth implies demand will accelerate from its two-year trend

 Why Is Now The Time To Buy Micron?